tekumara/notes/pyright.md

     vpc: Dict[str, str]
 ```

+A dictionary can be inferred as a TypedDict we supplied as a function argument, but requires an explicit annotation when assigned to a variable ([ref](https://github.com/microsoft/pyright/issues/1727#issuecomment-813123780)).

 ## Ignore

 Add `# type: ignore` to the end of a line to disable type checking, or the top of the file to disable type-checking for the whole module.